Do not use CSS to display images that carry information

 Tip

-Images are considered to carry information if some of the page content would be missing without them.
+Images are considered as information carriers if some of the page content or functions were missing without them.
 These images include:

 Warning

-When images are not uploaded, information may be lost.
+When images are not uploaded, the information may be lost.

 <a href="/" id="logo">[My logo text]</a>